cosmixcom/Flipper-Studio/README.md

 Flipper Studio is a simple-to-use IDE for all Flipper-related software.
 Currently, Flipper Studio supports the use of Flipper Zero CLI, the design of BadUSB/BadBT apps using Rubber Ducky 1.0, and the creation of Flipper Zero Applications.

+Flipper Studio is a static web application so you can run it from almost any device, no backend needed.

 ## Features

 - Access Flipper Zero CLI